-Per default the events are written to program.eventlog though the mechanism for writing event log data can be overriden with a custom EventLogWriter.
+Per default the events are written to program.eventlog though the mechanism for writing event log data can be overridden with a custom EventLogWriter.

 For some special use cases you may want more control over which events are included.
-The $\langle flags \rangle$ is a sequence of zero or more characters indicating which classes of events to log.
+The (flags) is a sequence of zero or more characters indicating which classes of events to log.
 Currently these the classes of events that can be enabled/disabled:

-- $\bullet\,s$ scheduler events, including Haskell thread creation and start/stop events.
-Enabled by default. - •g GC events, including GC start/stop.
-Enabled by default. - •p parallel sparks (sampled).
+- s scheduler events, including Haskell thread creation and start/stop events.
+Enabled by default. - q GC events, including GC start/stop.
+Enabled by default. - n non-moving garbage collector (see --nonmoving-gc (page 167)) events including start and end of the concurrent mark and census information to characterise heap fragmentation.
+Disabled by default. - p parallel sparks (sampled).
 Enabled by default. - f parallel sparks (fully accurate).
-Disabled by default. - •u user events.
+Disabled by default. - u user events.
 These are events emitted from Haskell code using functions such as Debug.Trace.traceEvent.
 Enabled by default.